MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 You can enable or disable [group owner consent](/azure/active-directory/manage-apps/configure-user-consent-groups?tabs=azure-portal) directly within the Microsoft Azure portal:

-1. Sign in to the [Azure portal](https://portal.azure.com) as a [Global Administrator or Company Administrator](/azure/active-directory/roles/permissions-reference#global-administrator&preserve-view=true).
+1. Sign in to the [Azure portal](https://portal.azure.com) as a [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator&preserve-view=true).
 1. Select **Azure Active Directory** > **Enterprise applications** > **Consent and permissions** > [**User consent settings**](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ConsentPoliciesMenuBlade/UserSettings).
 1. Enable, disable, or limit user consent with the control labeled **Group owner consent for apps accessing data**.
 The default is **Allow group owner consent for all group owners**.
 For a team owner to install an app using RSC, group owner consent must be enabled for that user.